Happy New Year and thank you for visiting our site.

 We are proud to have been one of the first training companies in the UK to achieve the Restorative Justice Council (RJC) Quality Approval Mark for our 5-day course Restorative Approaches in Youth Settings.
-We can now use the logo on the left in all the publicity for this course – and are extremely proud!

 Whether you are wanting to develop your own relational or restorative skills or whether you are looking for support for you and your colleagues to transform your workplace ethos and culture, you have come to the right place.